 - Average Engagement = The engagement of the posts (reactions, comments, and shares) divided by the number of posts published in the selected period.

-To get advanced insights about Facebook engagement, beyond what Meta Bussiness Suite can offer, you need to explore some of the top Facebook analytics tools on the market.
+To get advanced insights about Facebook engagement beyond what Meta Bussiness Suite can offer, you need to explore some of the top Facebook analytics tools on the market.

-The Instagram engagement rate formula
+How to calculate your Instagram engagement rate

 As mentioned before, on Instagram youβll encounter the same situation with the engagement rate by followers and by reach.